Graduate Program

 The Master of Science programs require the completion of 20 credits of letter-graded course work with an overall GPA of 3.0 or better.
 The PhD. option requires the completion of 27 credits of letter-graded course work with an overall GPA of 3.0 or better.

-Each student must choose a thesis advisor within three to six months of beginning the graduate program.
-By the end of the first semester in residence, students select a research advisor, and by the end of the first year must select an examining committee.
+Each student must choose a thesis adviser within three to six months of beginning the graduate program.
+By the end of the first semester in residence, students select a research adviser, and by the end of the first year must select an examining committee.
 This committee advises students and administers oral examinations.

 Candidates for the M.S. program normally satisfy course requirements within one year of study.
 PhD. candidates typically take about two years to complete courses, leaving later years for full-time dissertation research.

-Cumulative examinations are administered eight times during each academic year.
-All PhD. candidates are required to defend an original written research proposal at least eight months prior to the final dissertation examination.
+At the beginning of the fifth semester of study, PhD students take a comprehensive written examination.
+All PhD. students are also required to defend an original written research proposal in order to be admitted to candidacy.
 The proposal topic must be approved by the student's advisory committee, which administers the oral exam.
 Following completion of dissertation research and the presentation of an acceptable written dissertation, the candidate defends before the advisory committee.

 Financial Assistance